Sacking of Lawrence: Aftermath

 While the Free State Hotel was destroyed, Shalor Eldridge purchased the charred remnants of the structure and rebuilt it as the "Eldridge House".
-This building remained a fixture of Lawrence until 1863, when it was burned down by William Quantrill during the Lawrence Massacre (after which it would be rebuilt two more times in 1866 and 1926, respectively).
+This building remained a fixture of Lawrence until 1863, when it was burned down by William Quantrill during the Lawrence Massacre (after which it would be rebuilt two more times, in 1866 and 1926).

 For a number of months after the Sack of Lawrence, the city was without a free state newspaper.
 This was exacerbated by the fact that Josiah Miller, who ran the Kansas Free State, decided not to start his former paper up again.
 The lack of a Lawrence-based news source ended when George Brown restarted the Herald of Freedom in November.

 The Sack of Lawrence resulted in the loss of the city's only cannon.
 This would be at least one reason that Free-Staters would attack Franklin's Fort in June and August of 1856, as they hoped to secure the "Old Sacramento" cannon for their own use.